 How to set your programmatic ad budget?

-If you don’t know your audience well enough yet, start with $1000, set up several campaigns: experiment with creatives, targeting options, and campaign controls until you pinpoint which ad budget brings you the best results.
+If you don’t know your audience well enough yet, start with $1000, and set up several campaigns: experiment with creatives, targeting options, and campaign controls until you pinpoint which budget brings you the best results.